CLadder: Assessing Causal Reasoning in Language Models: Introduction

 Exploiting \ourdata, w e also introduce a method to elicit sound causal reasoning in LLMs and help them solve challenging causality questions.
-Specifically, we develop \textbf{\ourmodel}, a chain-of-thought prompting strategy~\cite{wei2022chain} inspired by the CI engine, which prompts the LLM to extract the causal graph, causal query, and available ``data'' (e.g., conditional or interventional {\em do}-probabilities~\cite{goldszmidt1992rank}) from the question, and to output correct causal inferences.
-Our experiments indicate that \ourmodel improves the performance of LLMs on \ourdata.
+Specifically, we develop \textbf{\ourmodel}, a chain-of-thought prompting strategy~\cite{wei2022chain} inspired by the CI engine, which prompts the LLM to extract the causal graph, causal query, and available ``data'' (e.g., conditional or interventional {\em do}-probabilities~\cite{goldszmidt1992rank}) from the question, formalize them precisely, and perform correct causal inferences.
+Our experiments indicate that \ourmodel achieves an accuracy of 70.40\%, which substantially improves the performance of vanilla GPT-4 by 8.37 points on \ourdata.

-We summarize the {\em main contributions} of our work: \begin{enumerate}[itemsep=0em,topsep=0em,leftmargin=1.25em] \item \looseness=-1 In contrast to most other works on causality in LLMs, focusing on {\em commonsense causal knowledge}, our goal is to assess the LLMs' ability to perform {\em formal causal reasoning} (briefly reviewed in~\cref{sec:preliminaries}). \item We introduce \ourdata~(\cref{sec:cladder}), a dataset containing more than 10K causal questions, spanning all three rungs of the ladder of causation, several causal graphs, and various stories for verbalization. \item We develop \ourmodel~(\cref{sec:causal_cot}), a chain-of-thought prompting strategy to elicit formal causal reasoning in LLMs, inspired by the {\em causal inference engine}. \item We perform extensive experiments on several LLMs~(\cref{sec:experiments}), analyze fine-grained errors to showcase the limitations of LLMs in formal causal reasoning and suggest directions for future research. \end{enumerate}
+We summarize the {\em main contributions} of our work: \begin{enumerate} [itemsep=0.5em,topsep=0em ] \item \looseness=-1 In contrast to most other works on causality in LLMs, focusing on {\em commonsense causal knowledge}, our goal is to assess the LLMs' ability to perform {\em formal causal reasoning} (briefly reviewed in~\cref{sec:preliminaries}). \item We introduce \ourdata~(\cref{sec:cladder}), a dataset containing more than 10K causal questions, spanning all three rungs of the ladder of causation, several causal graphs, and various stories for verbalization. \item We develop \ourmodel~(\cref{sec:causal_cot}), a chain-of-thought prompting strategy to elicit formal causal reasoning in LLMs, inspired by the {\em causal inference engine}. \item We perform extensive experiments on eight LLMs~(\cref{sec:experiments}), analyze fine-grained errors to showcase the limitations of LLMs in formal causal reasoning, and suggest directions for future research. \end{enumerate}